wavemotion-dave/SugarDS/readme.md

 Features :
 -----------------------
 * Emulates CPC 464 (64K) and CPC 6128 (128K)
-* Loads .SNA and .DSK files up to 1024K total length
+* Loads .SNA and .DSK files up to 1024K total length (single and double sided)
 * Plus2CPC Cartridge Support to load .CPR files up to 512K
+* Dandanator Cartridge Support - banking only (no EEPROM writes)
 * Emulates CRTC Type 3 roughly - with provisions to handle split screen, rupture, smooth vertical scroll and a reasonable facsimile of smooth horizontal scroll
 * Save / Load state so you can pick up where you left off